taka-rl/RL_APS/README.md

 # Folder structure
 - sim_env: contains the necessary scripts for the parking simulation
-  - parking_env.py:
+  - parking_env.py: environment class
-  - car.py:
+  - car.py: car class
-  - com_fcn.py:
+  - com_fcn.py: common functions
-  - parameters.py:
+  - parameters.py: parameters for the simulation environment
+- training: contains the script for the training
+  - training.py: for the training
+  - utility.py: useful functions for the training
 - practice_rllib: to learn how to use Ray RLlib for my thesis
 - practice_pygame: to learn how to draw the parking environment for my thesis